alex-t-reed/MeMoS-Study/readme.md

 3. Memory Task or Money Task
 4. Money Task or Memory Task

 In each task, participants can earn up to $5, except $5 in the second task if they earned $5 in the first task.
 This adjustment is based on their improvement from the baseline task performance.
+Pay scales are included in the video which can be found in the 'resources/videos/' folder of each experiment subfolder.

 ## Task Instructions Update